If you publish with Kindle Direct Publishing (KDP), do you understand the royalty structure for Kindle ebooks? There is an Amazon downloads charge.

 Amazon.com.au: AUD $0.15/MB

-While this might only look like pennies at first glance, once you understand that even a text-only ebook with a normal resolution cover will usually be around 2.00MB in size, the above table doubles.
-If your cover image is very high-resolution, your ebook file size will start to increase dramatically.
+But once you understand that even a plain text-only ebook with a standard resolution cover design will usually be around 2.00MB in size, the file delivery costs in the above table immediately double.

 Go easy on images in Kindle ebooks

 Once you start adding images to an ebook, the file size of your ebook will increase rapidly.

 But it depends on which royalty level you select when you publish.

 So much so that if the file size reaches 10MB, your royalty will be less at 70% ($1.04) than at 35% ($1.05).